prebid/Prebid.js/modules/exadsBidAdapter.md

 * **bidfloor** - minimum bid for this impression (CPM) / click (CPC) and account currency (float)
 * **bidfloorcur** - currency for minimum bid value specified using ISO-4217 alpha codes (string)
 * **mimes** - list of supported mime types.
 We support: image/jpeg, image/jpg, image/png, image/png, image/gif, image/webp, video/mp4 (string array)
+* **dsa** - DSA transparency information
+    * **dsarequired** - flag to indicate if DSA information should be made available (integer)
+        * 0 - Not required
+        * 1 - Supported, bid responses with or without DSA object will be accepted
+        * 2 - Required, bid responses without DSA object will not be accepted
+        * 3 - Required, bid responses without DSA object will not be accepted, Publisher is an Online Platform
+    * **pubrender** - flag to indicate if the publisher will render the DSA Transparency info (integer)
+        * 0 - Publisher can't render
+        * 1 - Publisher could render depending on adrender
+        * 2 - Publisher will render
+    * **datatopub** - independent of pubrender, the publisher may need the transparency data for audit purposes (integer)
+        * 0 - do not send transparency data
+        * 1 - optional to send transparency data
+        * 2 - send transparency data
 * **endpoint** (required) - EXADS endpoint (URL)

 ##### RTB Banner 2.4 (Image)